igraph/python-igraph/doc/source/analysis.rst

 >>> neis = g.vs[0].neighbors()
 >>> neis = g.neighbors(0)

-To get the list of vertives within a certain distance of one or more initial nodes, you can use :meth:`Graph.neighborhood`:
+To get the list of vertices within a certain distance from one or more initial vertices, you can use :meth:`Graph.neighborhood`:

 >>> g.neighborhood([0, 1], order=2)